Farmers for the Land: Helping Farmers Advance Soil Health in Pennsylvania

 Milestone 1: Establish advisory group; adapt Learning Circle curriculum for cohort (Engagement)

-1. 6-8 advisory group members (four farmers and five service providers):
+A. 6-8 advisory group members (four farmers and five service providers):

-2. Farmers will engage with the curriculum to learn why soil is important in farming operations, soil health terminology, general soil health, and how to implement soil health practices, including cover crops, water quality, nutrient management, and how to communicate with landowners about soil health practices
+B. Farmers will engage with the curriculum to learn why soil is important in farming operations, soil health terminology, general soil health, and how to implement soil health practices, including cover crops, water quality, nutrient management, and how to communicate with landowners about soil health practices

-• Status 1/31/24: Complete, except for rebuild of advisory group
+• Status 1/31/24: Completed, except for rebuild of advisory group

 • Accomplishments 1/31/24:

-• The Women for the Land model focuses on preparing discussion leaders – often highly skilled resource professionals -- to engage with participants in a unique way.
+• The Farmers for the Land model focuses on preparing discussion leaders – often highly skilled resource professionals -- to engage with participants in a unique way.
 During a learning circle, participants and discussion leaders are encouraged to introduce themselves personally, and to interact with one another as peers.
 While discussion leaders bring technical expertise and knowledge of available resources, participants bring lived experience and wisdom to a conversation on any conservation topic.
 In addition, while learning circles may focus on conveying specific information, they also emphasize sharing experiences, intensive question-and-answer periods, and connecting farmers to resources and to one another.
 The curriculum that was developed through this project was driven largely by the participants’ needs and interests, as identified in the needs assessments they completed prior to the beginning of the cohort.
 Each learning circle, whether virtual or in-person, included similar components and structure, including extensive introductions and check-ins, a focused presentation and discussion with a knowledgeable resource professional on a particular topic identified by the cohort, and next steps/ homework that kept participants engaged until the next learning circle session.

 • Creating an adaptable, responsive curriculum focused on participant needs and peer-to-peer support, including ample time for co-learning and skill building, enabled cohort participants to “live into” soil health assessments, principles, and practices.
 Participants increased their fluency in the language and practice of soil health, enabling them to communicate more effectively with technical service providers and consultants about their farm’s specific soil health needs and goals.
 Discussion leaders became trusted advisors, and several expressed that the learning circle cohort was a rewarding professional experience for them as technical assistance providers in addition to a valuable teaching tool for participants.

-• Our final surveys and interviews with cohort participants demonstrate the effectiveness of the curriculum One hundred percent of survey respondents rated their knowledge of soil health principles and practices as “better” or “much better” than before the learning circle series.
-Eighty-three percent said that they were “much more interested” in trying new soil health practices on their farms, and the same percentage responded that they felt “much more connected” with other women farmers working to improve their soil health.
+• Our final surveys and interviews with cohort participants demonstrate the effectiveness of the curriculum.
+One hundred percent of survey respondents rated their knowledge of soil health principles and practices as “better” or “much better” than before the learning circle series.
+Eighty-three percent said that they were “much more interested” in trying new soil health practices on their farms, and the same percentage responded that they felt “much more connected” with other farmers working to improve their soil health.
 One hundred percent said that they were either “more aware” or “much more aware” of financial and technical assistance resources available to support them in improving the health of their soils, and every respondent rated the learning circle approach as “excellent” compared with other types of farmer education in which they had taken part.

 Milestone 2: Identify and recruit participants for Learning Circle cohort (Engagement)

-1. 10-15 women farmers
+A. 10-15 farmers

 • See attached recruitment materials, developed in consultation with our advisory group.
 Recruitment began in June of 2022 and extended through the summer.
-Advisory group members and cooperators assisted with outreach in targeted counties.

 • Attachments: Milestone 2 Soil Health Social Milestone 2 WFL Soil Health Flyer MIF080~1

-• In all, we ended up with a cohort of nine women farmers: two diversified vegetable and livestock farmers; two pastured livestock farmers; one vegetable farmer; one dairy, crop, and flower farmer; one beginning farmer with a focus on vegetable production and farm-based education; one small-scale organic grain producer; and one small-scale flower farmer.
+• Accomplishments: In all, we ended up with a cohort of nine farmers: two diversified vegetable and livestock farmers; two pastured livestock farmers; one vegetable farmer; one dairy, crop, and flower farmer; one beginning farmer with a focus on vegetable production and farm-based education; one small-scale organic grain producer; and one small-scale flower farmer.
 Participation was very high at the in-person and virtual learning circle events, and engagement was significant among cohort members on their own social media feeds outside of ‘official’ project communications channels.
 The needs assessment survey was useful both to help shape the curriculum to the experience and educational goals of the participants and also to ensure that registrants were engaged with the project from the beginning.

-1. One woman farmer
+A. One farmer

-• 12/31/22; 3/31/23; 6/30/23; 9/30/23 update:
+C. 12/31/22; 3/31/23; 6/30/23; 9/30/23

-• We began recruitment for a soil health successful woman farmer in early 2022, particularly working through our advisory group and other project partners.
+• We began recruitment for a soil health successful farmer in early 2022, particularly working through our advisory group and other project partners.
 AFT's Soil Health Economic Case Studies model requires that the subject be a row crop farmer who has been implementing one or more soil health practices for between 4 and 15 years and has a positive soil health and economic story to tell.
 We were surprised by the challenge of finding a female row crop farmer who met the requirements of the case study.
 As of January 2023, we have done extensive interviews with a small-scale organic grain producer, Teena Bailey of Red Cat Farm.
 While Teena's operation ultimately does not appear to be a good candidate for a retrospective case study due to her ongoing experimentation and very small-scale, we are excited to create a simple profile on her operation as a part of the project.
-In the meantime, outreach is ongoing for a female row crop farmer.
+In the meantime, outreach is ongoing for a row crop farmer.
 Because AFT's Soil Health Economic Case Study team has significantly expanded thanks to a recent NRCS cooperative agreement, we now have the assistance of Lia Raz, AFT Conservation Agronomist, who will co-lead our outreach and facilitate the development of the case study once an appropriate subject is found.
 See attached recruitment materials.
 Our timeline for development of the case study remains on track.

 • The NRCS Cooperative Agreement will also fund the time originally budgeted for the Soil Health Economic Case Study team on this project, including Michelle Perez, Ben Wiercinski, Ellen Yeatman, and Agronomist 1.
-As a result, while we will continue to report on the milestones and targets associated with this portion of the project, we are submitting a budget amendment request in conjunction with this annual report to shift a portion of the requested funding from the case stud team to provide individualized technical assistance for cohort participants. (see "Assessment of project approach / areas of further study needed", below).
+As a result, while we will continue to report on the milestones and targets associated with this portion of the project, we are submitting a budget amendment request in conjunction with this annual report to shift a portion of the requested funding from the case study team to provide individualized technical assistance for cohort participants. (see "Assessment of project approach / areas of further study needed", below).
 We will report on this portion of the project under Milestone 7.

 • Attachments: Milestone 3 Recruitment Materials

-• 1/2024 accomplishments:
+• 1/2024 Update.
+Status: Completed

 Milestone 4: Host six Learning Circles and two farm field days (Learning)

-1. 10-15 women farmers
+A. 10-15 farmers

-2. Farmers will attend Learning Circles and farm field days and learn about the benefits of soil health practices and how to implement them on their farmland
+B. Farmers will attend Learning Circles and farm field days and learn about the benefits of soil health practices and how to implement them on their farmland

 • Our first on-farm field day took place October 26th at Hameau Farm in the Big Valley, hosted by advisory group member and dairy farmer Gay Rodgers.
-Women farmers were able to learn from service provider discussion leaders including advisory group member Lisa Blazure, who presented on the principles and essential practices of soil health, NRCS staff member Melissa Erdman, who led discussions on the NRCS Soil Health Card and Pasture Assessment, and Penn State graduate students Madeline Luthard and Zoelie Rivera-Ocasio and undergraduate Heer Patel, who led hands-on demonstrations of additional soil health assessments including aggregate stability, active carbon, and microbial respiration.
-Women participants shared their overall goals for their farm operations and for the health of their soils.
+Farmers were able to learn from service provider discussion leaders including advisory group member Lisa Blazure, who presented on the principles and essential practices of soil health, NRCS staff member Melissa Erdman, who led discussions on the NRCS Soil Health Card and Pasture Assessment, and Penn State graduate students Madeline Luthard and Zoelie Rivera-Ocasio and undergraduate Heer Patel, who led hands-on demonstrations of additional soil health assessments including aggregate stability, active carbon, and microbial respiration.
+Participants shared their overall goals for their farm operations and for the health of their soils.
 Host Gay Rodgers discussed her participation in the Pasa Soil Health Benchmark Study and her approach to building soil health in the context of her pastured dairy operation.
-Additional NRCS staff shared resources available to producers to assist with business development and soil health management and expressed their appreciation for opportunities to connect with female farmers and to learn about soil health basics and soil health assessment.
+Additional NRCS staff shared resources available to producers to assist with business development and soil health management and expressed their appreciation for opportunities to connect with farmers and to learn about soil health basics and soil health assessment.
 See attached evaluation results.

 • The first virtual Learning Circle was held December 1, and featured advisory group member Mary Barbercheck leading a discussion on soil health practices.
 The second included advisory group member Sarah Bay Nawa of Pasa Sustainable Agriculture sharing the results of the soil health benchmark study, in particular the ways in which particular practices contributed to soil health outcomes.
 She focused on row crops, vegetable operations, and pastured livestock producers since our participating farms include all of these production systems.
 Practices covered included tillage reduction, cover crops, nutrient management, and more.
 See attached evaluation results for the first two virtual learning circles.